MatthewNielsen27/Mallard/README.md

 #### Version control

 When creating a `Duck` object, you must specify its name, but you can also include a specific file that it supervises.
+For example:
-For example: `Duck bob("bob", "matrix.cpp");`
+`Duck bob("bob", "matrix.cpp");`

 If you enable version control `bob.version_control = true;` the duck will keep track of the best performing version of the file it was assigned, `"matrix.cpp"`.
 The best performing version will be stored as `mallard_notes/bob_pick.cpp`

-At any point, you can rollback the file to its best performing version through `./mallard rollback -duckname- -filename-`.
+At any point, you can rollback the file to its best performing version through `./mallard rollback <duckname> <filename>`.
 In this case it would be `./mallard rollback bob matrix.cpp`.
 The file `"matrix.cpp"` will be updated to its best performing version.